mdsol/mauth-client-python/CONTRIBUTING.md

 # Contributing

-We use [travis](https://travis-ci.org) for automated CI of the code (and status checks are required to pass prior to PR merges being accepted).
-We use travis to deploy updated versions to PyPI (only from `master`)
+GitHub Actions runs the automated checks for pull requests and publishes releases to PyPI.

-For local development (cross version) we use [tox](http://tox.readthedocs.io/en/latest/) with [pyenv](https://github.com/pyenv/pyenv) to automate the running of unit tests against different python versions in virtualised python environments.
+For local development, install the dependencies with Poetry and run the unit tests with pytest.
+The test suite runs against all supported Python versions in CI.

 ## Installation